Maternal Child Home Visiting

 Short Description

-The Maternal Child Home Visiting program (MCHV, formerly known as Parents Too Soon and Pregnant Teens Doula) supports a home visiting and doula network in targeted areas of the state.
-This network provides services to support pregnant people and parents with young children ages 0-5 who live in communities that face greater risks and barriers to achieving positive maternal and child health outcomes.
+The Maternal Child Home Visiting program (MCHV, formerly known as Parents Too Soon and Pregnant Teens Doula) supports innovations and capacity-building in home visiting and doula services in targeted areas of the state, in order to strengthen home visiting’s effectiveness in engaging priority populations.
+MCHV home visiting provides services to support pregnant people and parents with young children ages 0-5 who live in communities that face greater risks and barriers to achieving positive maternal and child health outcomes.
 MCHV programs provide family support and coaching through planned, regular visits with a trained professional based on a family’s needs and schedules.
 Home visiting is a free and voluntary program, and home visitors work with parents on practical parenting skills as well as family bonding before birth and as children grow up.
 In addition, home visiting helps families connect with other community services.
 The Maternal Child Home Visiting program primarily serves families at or below 200% of the Federal Poverty Level.
 Families who earn between 200% and 400% of the Federal Poverty Level are eligible for services if they are in any of the Early Learning Council’s priority populations or if they are experiencing other risk factors.
 The Maternal Child Home Visiting program supports home visiting program models including: Healthy Families America (HFA), Nurse-Family Partnership (NFP), and Parents as Teachers (PAT).
-Through a fourth program, Educare, parents and their families receive developmental early care and education services with periodic home visits and center-based services.
-The Maternal Child Home Visiting program supports the Doula enhancement for home visiting programs administered by IDHS.
-Programs using the Doula enhancement work in partnership with medical providers in local hospitals.
-Clinical consultants for this group of sites include a Registered Nurse, a Family Nurse Practitioner, a Certified Nurse Midwife and an Advance Practice Nurse, among others.
+The Maternal Child Home Visiting program supports innovations in home visiting including, but not limited to, the following: • the Doula enhancement for home visiting programs administered by IDHS and/or MCHV. • Moving Beyond Depression • Home visiting for families with involvement in the justice system • Home visiting for migrant families • Home Visiting for families experiencing homelessness

 Federal Authorization